Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/c/cURL/README.md

   * Added additional sanity check commands to the file.

 ### Version 7.83.1 for LUMI/22.06

   * Trivial update of the EasyConfig, we did not check for new features that could be exploited via additional dependencies.

+### Version 7.86.0 for CPE 22.12 and later

+  * Trivial update of the EasyConfig, we did not check for new features that could be exploited via additional dependencies.